-At the Annual Meeting, stockholders will elect, by a plurality of the votes cast, in person or by proxy, eight VSE directors who will constitute the entire Board.
-Each nominee listed below is currently serving as a VSE director and was elected by the stockholders at their previous year's meeting, with the exception of General Jack C. Stultz, who was appointed as a director by the Board on December 7, 2012 with an effective date of January 1, 2013.
+At the Annual Meeting, stockholders will elect, by a plurality of the votes cast, in person or by proxy, nine VSE directors who will constitute the entire Board.
+Each nominee listed below is currently serving as a VSE director and was elected by the stockholders at their previous year's meeting, with the exception of Admiral John C. Harvey, who was appointed as a director by the Board on July 31, 2014.
 Each nominee elected as a director will serve until the next annual meeting of stockholders and until his or her successor is elected and qualified.
 If any nominee should become unable to serve for any reason, the proxies will be voted for such substitute nominee as shall be designated by the Board.
-The eight nominees for election as VSE directors and certain information regarding them are as follows:
+With the exception of Adm.
+Harvey, who was not a Board member for the full calendar year, all of the Board members were overwhelmingly approved for election by the stockholders at their annual meeting held on May 6, 2014.
+The nine nominees for election as VSE directors and certain information regarding them are as follows: